rbos1995/TTT-Custom-Roles/CONVARS.md

-ttt_swapper_required_innos      2 // Number of innocents for the Swapper to spawn ttt_killer_required_innos       3 // Number of innocents for the Killerto spawn ttt_detraitor_required_traitors 2 // Number of traitors for the Detraitor to spawn
+ttt_swapper_required_innos      2 // Number of innocents for the Swapper to spawn ttt_killer_required_innos       3 // Number of innocents for the Killerto spawn ttt_detraitor_required_traitors 2 // Number of traitors for the Detraitor to spawn ttt_detective_min_players       8 // Number of total players for the Detective to spawn

 // Role Percentages
 ttt_traitor_pct   0.25 // Percentage of total players that will be traitors ttt_detective_pct 0.13 // Percentage of total players that will be detectives ttt_monster_pct   0.25 // Percentage of total players that will be monsters (Zombies or Vampires)

+// Role Counts
+ttt_detective_max 32 // The maximum number of Detectives that can spawn ttt_traitor_max   32 // The maxinum number of players on the traitor team that can spawn

+// Detective
+ttt_detective_karma_min 600 // The minimum karma a player must have to be chosen as detective

 // Karma
 ttt_karma_jesterkill_penalty 50  // Karma penalty for killing the Jester